For all The Local's guides to visiting Germany CLICK HERE

 10. 26 metres – that's the height of the the Gate, which is made up of six Doric columns on either side, supporting a transverse beam 11 metres deep.
 There are five walkways through the gate.

-11. 130,000 - that's the number of people who gathered at the Gate following the attacks on an Orlando gay club last year.
+11. 130,000 – that's the number of people who gathered at the Gate following the attacks on an Orlando gay club in 2016.
 The Gate was lit up in rainbow colours to commemorate the 49 victims.

 The Gate following the Orlando attacks; Photo: DPA